 CRT Procedural Generation

 Game engines spend millions on proprietary procedural generation: Perlin noise with heuristic octaves, hand-tuned biome rules, compute-heavy terrain shaders.
-CRT approach: every grid cell IS a ring element.
-Its 6 CRT channels ARE 6 algebraically independent octaves.
-Its kingdom IS its biome.
+CRT approach: every grid cell IS a ring element in Z/214,414,200.
+Its 7 CRT channels ARE 7 algebraically independent octaves.
+Its GCD class IS its biome.
 Coupling to neighbors IS terrain smoothness.
 No noise functions.
 No hand-tuning.
 The ring structure IS the world generator.

 How It Works